janebmckenna/milestone-project-1/README.md

 ![Jigsaw Validator Result](assets/testing/Screenshot%202023-07-02%20at%2011.28.17.png)

 ## Deployment
-The Website has been deployed using GitHub Pages [Here](https://janebmckenna.github.io/milestone-project-1/) using the method below.
+The Website has been deployed using GitHub Pages [Here](https://janebmckenna.github.io/milestone-project-1/) using the method below:
 - I logged into my GitHub account.
 - I opened my repository for this site.
 - Within the respositary I selected 'Settings'